dart-lab/manual/docs/data-stats-open-science.md

 You can also check out [these videos](https://media.ed.ac.uk/media/ResearchComputing_by_MikeWallis/1_supsji1w "webinar") from a webinar hosted by the Digital Research Services, where they summarised some of the services they offer in a series of short talks.

-We have included further information on the data storing systems that DART lab members frequently use in the sections below.
+In the sections below, we have included further information on the data storing systems that DART lab members frequently use.

 ### Shared Drives on the University Server